-- 1. The student is admitted to both programs at both IBACS/ACW and at either WdKA or Codarts.
-The regular admission requirements apply to both programs. - 2.
-The Dual Degree programs start simultaneously at the beginning of each study year.
-It is possible to enter the Dual Degree program at a later time.
-However, this is only possible after completing the entire first year of one of the two programs.
+- 1. The student is admitted to both programmes at both IBACS/ACW and at either WdKA or Codarts.
+The regular admission requirements apply to both programmes. - 2.
+The Dual Degree programmes start simultaneously at the beginning of each study year.
+It is possible to enter the Dual Degree programme at a later time.
+However, this is only possible after completing the entire first year of one of the two programmes.
 It is not possible to enter mid-year or after more than one year of studying at one of the institutes.

-SECTION 5 - PROGRAMME STRUCTURE IBCoM
+SECTION 5 - STRUCTURE IBCoM